gabrielweyer/azure-functions-telemetry/README.md

 - The request itself
 - The _Executing ..._ and _Executed ..._ traces
-- The _Trigger Details..._ trace
+- The _Trigger Details ..._ trace

 ![Service Bus binding: default telemetry](docs/img/service-bus-binding-default.png)

 You can send a message to the `customv4inprocess-queue` queue using the Service Bus Explorer in the Azure Portal or you can navigate to `http://localhost:7074/service-bus` (Custom `v4`) in your favourite browser.

-The Custom Function has both the _Request URL_ and _Response code_ set:
+The Custom Function has both the _Request URL_ and _Response code_ set by `ServiceBusRequestInitializer`:

 ![Service Bus binding: request URL and response code are set for the Custom App](docs/img/service-bus-binding-request-url-and-response-code-custom.png)

 Only the request is recorded for the Custom Function execution:

 - The _Executing ..._ and _Executed ..._ traces have been discarded by the `FunctionExecutionTracesFilter`
-- The _Trigger Details..._ trace has been discarded by the `ServiceBusTriggerFilter`
+- The _Trigger Details ..._ trace has been discarded by the `ServiceBusTriggerFilter`

 ![Service Bus binding: custom telemetry](docs/img/service-bus-binding-custom.png)